rednafi/brisk-bash/README.md

     ```
     $ ./script.sh  10 20
     30
     ```

   ### functions

     Functions are incredible tools when we need to reuse code.
-Creating functions are faily straightforward in bash.
+Creating functions are fairly straight forward in bash.

 *   This function,